 PROBLEM PROBABLE CAUSE CORRECTIVE ACTION Alarm activates too low or too high. a.
-Pitot or static line clogged.b.
+Pitot or static line clogged. b.
 Switch out of calibration. a.
 Disconnect lines and blow out with low pressure air.
-Perform a functional test.
+Perform the Functional Test on page 34.2. b.
 Return switch to CenTex to be "Rebuilt."
-2. Alarm does not activate.
+Alarm does not activate.
 No power or faulty connection.
 Check circuit breaker and wire harness connection.
 Repair as required.